HengzhunChen/tex2docx/README.md

     --resource-path "$figures_dir" \
     -o "$output_file"
 ```
 You could write your own CLS file following the instruction of [CSL](https://citationstyles.org/).
 You can also search for the required CLS file that you need.
-Below are some helpful website providing such templates (Some of them may not work directly and you need to make some modification).
+Below are some helpful websites providing such templates (Some of them may not work directly and you need to make some modification).

 - [English styles](https://github.com/citation-style-language/styles)